Girls Band Cry: Anime

 On December 20, 2023, the first PV for the anime was released with its premiere set for April 2024.
 A second PV was later released on February 9, 2024, confirming its premiere date of April 6 of the same year.
 It is directed by Kazuo Sakai, with Jukki Hanada handling the series composition alongside writing the screenplays, Tadashi Hirayama as series producer, Nari Teshima designing the characters, Mari Kondō and Jae Hoon Jung as CGI directors, and Kenji Tamai as music composer.
 The series aired from April 6 to June 29, 2024, on Tokyo MX and other networks.
 (Note: Tokyo MX lists the series premiere on April 5, 2024, at 24:30, which is effectively April 6 at 12:30 a.m.
 JST) The opening theme is "Zattō, Bokura no Machi" (雑踏、僕らの街), while the ending theme is "Darenimo Narenai Watashi Dakara" (誰にもなれない私だから), both performed by Togenashi Togeari.

 Toei Animation digitally released the series on Microsoft Movies & TV, Fandango at Home, Hoopla, and Prime Video on August 13.
 The decision was met with confusion and criticism by some fans as it was seen as embarrassing and "out of touch" with the show's overseas audience.
 Crunchyroll streamed the series worldwide outside of East Asia on November 6.

 On September 13, at the end of Togenashi Togeari's second live concert, it was announced that a two-part compilation film is in production.
-The two parts of the compilation film, titled "Seishun Kyōsōkyoku" (青春狂走曲) and "Nā, Mirai." (なぁ、未来。), are set to open on October 3 and November 14, 2025, respectively.
+The two parts of the compilation film, titled "Seishun Kyōsōkyoku" (青春狂走曲) and "Nā, Mirai." (なぁ、未来。), opened in Japanese theaters on October 3 and November 14, 2025, respectively.

 During a panel at AnimagiC on August 2, 2025, anime publisher Peppermint announced to release the anime series on blu-ray in German-speaking regions beginning in 2026.